-- DO NOT push yourself too hard.
+- Do not push yourself too hard.
 Slowly increase the amount of time and the intensity of your exercise.
-Wait until you follow up with your health care provider to be cleared for exercise.
+Wait until you follow up with your surgeon to be cleared for exercise.

 To manage your pain:

-- Your provider will prescribe pain medicines for you to use at home.
+- Your surgeon will prescribe pain medicines for you to use at home.